 14 and Pregnant: What Do You Do?
+[You Can Choose Adoption]

 By coming to this article, you are one step closer to receiving the support you need.
-While American Adoptions is an adoption agency, our unplanned pregnancy counselors can provide objective information to help you make the decision that’s best for you — whether or not that ends up being adoption.
+While American Adoptions is an adoption agency, our unplanned pregnancy counselors can provide objective information to help you make the decision that’s best for you — whether or not that's adoption.

 Your parents are your guardians and supporters; while they may be initially upset about your teenage unplanned pregnancy, they will still love you and will help you make the decision that you can live with, whatever it is.
-They are often the ones to best support through you through the tough times ahead — not the baby’s father or your friends.
+They are often the ones to best support you through the tough times ahead — not the baby’s father or your friends.

 If your pregnancy is a result of rape, incest or statutory rape, you should tell a trusted adult or contact the local authorities immediately.